 I ended the day, if not invigorated, at least refocused.
-The 28mm M-Rokkor gave me a finely crafted toy to play with all day.
+The 28mm M-Rokkor gave me a finely crafted toy to play with.
 It helped me see and photograph my loved ones in a new environment with effortless ease.
 It allowed me to make some really beautiful photographs and capture some charming moments that I’ll treasure for a long time.
 And I suppose it helped me remember that that’s what photography is all about.

 All this said, is the M-Rokkor 28mm F/2.8 worth owning?
 If you shoot a Minolta CLE, yes it is.
-If you shoot with a Leica M and find the German wide angle lenses are just out of your budget you should also consider this lens.
-And if you’re running around with a brand new a7 and want a stunning and compact 28mm it will likely be a great fit.
+If you shoot with a Leica M and find the German wide angle lenses are just out of your budget you too should consider this lens.
+And if you’re running around with a brand new a7 and want a stunning and compact 28mm, it will likely be a great fit.
 It’s amazingly compact, gorgeously crafted, and optically fantastic.
 Just find one with a clean front element and you’ll be a happy shooter.